News Summary · 3 minutes read

 Source: World Bank – World Bureaucracy Indicators, 2022

-- RM launched SWAYAM – Sustainable and Green Defence Manufacturing at the occasion.
+- SWAYAM – Sustainable and Green Defence Manufacturing

 - Anchored in the Comprehensive Energy Efficiency Action Plan (CEEAP) 2023, SWAYAM details efforts to enhance energy efficiency, expand renewable energy adoption, and reduce carbon emissions across the defence production ecosystem.